By vlopapayday loan

 I hope you enjoy it as much as we have.
 We’d love to hear your feedback!

-Gmail adds more logic to improve UX
+Gmail adds more logic to improve UX by Cory

 I was pleasantly surprised the other day when I fired off an email, and Gmail threw an alert saying “Did you mean to attach files?”